liuyehcf/BlogSource/_posts/vim.md

 call plug#begin()

 " ......................
-" .....其他插件及配置.....
+" .....Other Plugins....
 " ......................

 Plug 'skywind3000/asyncrun.vim'

-" 自动打开 quickfix window ，高度为 6
-let g:asyncrun_open = 6
+" Automatically open quickfix window with a height of 6 let g:asyncrun_open = 6

-" 任务结束时候响铃提醒
-let g:asyncrun_bell = 1
+" Ring a bell when the task is finished let g:asyncrun_bell = 1

-" 设置 F10 打开/关闭 quickfix 窗口
+" Set F10 to open/close quickfix window
 nnoremap <f10> :call asyncrun#quickfix_toggle(6)<cr>

-" 设置编译项目的快捷键（这里只是示例，具体命令需要自行调整）
-nnoremap <silent> <f7> :AsyncRun -cwd=<root> make <cr>
+" Set shortcut for compiling the project (this is just an example, the specific command needs to be adjusted) nnoremap <silent> <f7> :AsyncRun -cwd=<root> make <cr>

-" 设置运行项目的快捷键（这里只是示例，具体命令需要自行调整）
-nnoremap <silent> <f8> :AsyncRun -cwd=<root> -raw make run <cr>
+" Set shortcut for running the project (this is just an example, the specific command needs to be adjusted) nnoremap <silent> <f8> :AsyncRun -cwd=<root> -raw make run <cr>

-" 设置测试项目的快捷键（这里只是示例，具体命令需要自行调整）
-nnoremap <silent> <f6> :AsyncRun -cwd=<root> -raw make test <cr>
+" Set shortcut for testing the project (this is just an example, the specific command needs to be adjusted) nnoremap <silent> <f6> :AsyncRun -cwd=<root> -raw make test <cr>

 call plug#end()